KirkMunro/TypePx/README.md

 $ht.AddArrayItem('B','This is a collection')
 $ht.AddArrayItem('B','This adds to the collection')
 $ht
+# Note that PowerShell 4+ include foreach and where "magic" methods.
+This module
 # adds them to PowerShell 3
 # Expand a property in a collection
 (gsv).foreach('Name')